We share our top tips for watering your peat-free garden containers this summer

 - You could try plunging the whole container in a bucket of water for half-an-hour to get it thoroughly rewetted.

-- As a last resort, if the two-stage watering or plunging methods still don’t work – add a few drops of washing up liquid to your watering can.
+- If the two-stage watering or plunging methods doesn’t work, add a few drops of washing up liquid to your watering can.
 This will help break down the water-repellence of the dry compost and get you back on track with regular, efficient watering.

 And remember, even the best of gardeners find they have over-dry containers from time to time – you are not alone!